pogorelskii/gitpod-aws-python-workspace/README.md

 ## Features

 - Installs and configures AWS CLI automatically
-- Installs Python packages including `boto3` for AWS SDK usage
+- Installs Python packages including boto3 for AWS SDK usage
+- Installs Terraform and AWS CDK for infrastructure-as-code workflows
-- Provides ready-to-use environment for AWS development with Python
+- Provides a ready-to-use environment for AWS development with Python and IaC tools

 ## Usage